(All fields required)

 What is : (So we know you are human.)

 Please supply the correct answer.

-We are investigating the effects of manganese (Mn) in combination with stress when exposure occurs during early development.
+We are investigating the effects of manganese (Mn) alone and in combination with stress when these occur during early development.
 This is an important area of investigation in children’s health since Mn exposure occurs in young children from soy-based infant formulas, ferromanganese industrial plants, and well water in areas with naturally occurring ground water Mn.
 In addition, Mn exposure is seen more often in low social economic status (SES) families.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900